-Not far from Tokyo’s frenetic Tsukiji Fish Market can be found Marushizu (丸静) – one of the best places to eat fresh grilled eel, known as unagi (うなぎ).
+Not far from Tokyo’s frenetic Tsukiji Fish Market can be found Marushizu (丸静) – one of the best places to eat freshly grilled eel, known as unagi (うなぎ).
 One of my colleagues took me there for lunch and it was quite a treat!

 Tucked down a narrow alleyway, the restaurant isn’t very easy to spot from the road unless you know where to look (see the map at the bottom).

-As a family run affair, Marushizu has changed location over the generations but still serves exactly the same single dish as it always has: unajū (鰻重) – grilled eel served on a bed of rice in a lacquered box.
+As a family-run affair, Marushizu has changed location over the generations but still serves exactly the same single dish as it always has: unajū (鰻重) – grilled eel served on a bed of rice in a lacquered box.

-The only option you have when ordering is the size – Regular (Choku), Large (Muraji), Extra Large (Omi), XX Large (Mikoto), XXX Large (Oh) – I had the large version.
+The only option you have when ordering is the size – Regular (Choku), Large (Muraji), Extra Large (Omi), XX-Large (Mikoto), XXX-Large (Oh) – I had the large version.
 It comes served with a clear liver soup (Kimosui) and pickles (Oshinko).

 The unagi fillets are grilled and then steamed before being served with a sweetened soy-based glaze called tare.
 They precook the eel so the service is pretty fast.
-There are only around a dozen seats so there maybe a queue at lunchtime.
+There are only around a dozen seats so there may be a queue at lunchtime.

-Like with Jiro and his sushi, the chief at Marushizu has clearly spent a lifetime perfecting his art and honestly this was among the best food I had in Japan – so simple yet so delicious.
+Like with Jiro and his sushi, the chief at Marushizu has clearly spent a lifetime perfecting his art and honestly, this was among the best food I had in Japan – so simple yet so delicious.
 I really appreciate the way so many Japanese restaurants are dedicated to a single dish or style of food which eschew variety for quality and taste.

 Highly recommended – around 2,000 – 3,000 JPY per head.